LonFrench/PuzzlePy/docs/pzlmd/markdown/puzzles.md

 #### *abstractmethod* new_cell(value=None, row_index=0, column_index=0, placeholder=' ') → [Cell](#puzzle.Cell)

-This method will be used by corresponding “builder” classes to create Cells for the type of puzzle being constructed.
+Used by corresponding “builder” classes to create Cells for the type of puzzle under construction.

 * **Parameters:**
   * **value** (*any value type*) – Cell’s value; if not placeholder Cell will be